edsperanto/buquettes/server/README_docs/API.md

-# Buquettes API Reference
+# Stratospeer API Reference

 ### Overview

-The Buquettes API is used to help serve and manage Solvnt.io.
+The Stratospeer API is used to help serve and manage Solvnt.io.
 The API server will be built using Postgres for the database, and Node.js + Express for hosting.
 The `sequelize` Node module will be used connect to Postgres via Node.js.

 ### Request format